-Petitioner Dipak Desai was a Las Vegas physician who specialized in gastroenterology, the branch of medicine that studies the digestive system and its disorders.
+Petitioner was a Certified Registered Nurse Anesthetist (CRNA) and an employee of Dipak Desai.
+Desai was a Las Vegas physician who specialized in gastroenterology, the branch of medicine that studies the digestive system and its disorders.
 Desai owned Endoscopy Center of Southern Nevada and its related businesses.
 RA 617-20.
 At the various locations of the enterprise, Desai and other employee physicians principally performed two procedures: an upper endoscopy and a colonoscopy.
 RA 7-11.
 An upper endoscopy involves the insertion of a flexible video camera tube through the patient's mouth to inspect the esophagus, the stomach, and the upper-small intestine (duodenum).
 Id.
 A device known as a "bite block" is placed between the patient's teeth in order to keep the mouth open and the tube is inserted through an aperture in the middle of the bite block.
 RA

-14:55.
-A colonoscopy, the more complicated of the two procedures, entails the insertion of a longer camera-equipped tube through the patient's rectum through to the colon to look for polyps or other signs of disease.
+14:55.1 A colonoscopy, the more complicated of the two procedures, entails the insertion of a longer camera-equipped tube through the patient's rectum through to the colon to look for polyps or other signs of disease.
 RA 7-11.

 Although both procedures are sometimes performed without sedation, patients overwhelmingly elect to be anesthetized.
 RA 519-25.
-For this, a quick-acting anesthetic called Propofol must be administered by an anesthesiologist or by a certified registered nurse anesthetist (CRNA) working under a physician's supervision.
+For this, a quick-acting anesthetic called Propofol must be administered by an Anesthesiologist or by a Certified Registered Nurse Anesthetist (CRNA) working under a physician's supervision.
 RA 315-17.
-A CRNA is an advanced-practice nurse, licensed by the State of Nevada, who has acquired specialized training and education in the field of anesthesia.
+A CRNA is an advanced-practice nurse, licensed by the State of Nevada, who has acquired specialized training and education in the field of Anesthesia.
 Id.
-In approximately 2002, Desai decided to hire CRNAs instead of anesthesiologists to work in his practice.
-By hiring CRNAs, Desai was not limited to an anesthesiologist's availability and could independently bill for anesthesia services.
+In approximately 2002, Desai decided to hire CRNAs instead of Anesthesiologists to work in his practice.
+By hiring CRNAs, Desai was not limited to an Anesthesiologist's availability and could independently bill for anesthesia services.
 RA 620-24.